 - Plenty of water, at least two extra bottles

 - Needle-nosed pliers for porcupine quills.
 I lost a dog last year to a porcupine and we just got to the vet too late and he had too many quills in him and was too old.
-If there is a porcupine out there, your dog will probably find it, so its best to be prepared.
+If there is a porcupine out there, your dog will probably find it, so it’s best to be prepared.

 Hunting Packs